Summarize Documents with LangChain and Chroma

 Sample doc summary

 This example uses a fairly simple prompt; you can create a much better summary (e.g. introduction, bullet points), and also define the amount of text to be displayed (here, 150 words), with appropriate changes to the prompt on chain execution.
-Railway does not support persistent disks at the moment, so running Chroma in a persistent mode will not work across re-deployments.
+To run Chroma in a persistent mode, pass the directory where you want the data to be save (i.e. chroma_db) when initialising the Chroma client.

 Run the Python Notebook with Google Colab